Table of Contents

 Henoch-Schönlein Purpura as self-limited disease

-Henoch-Schönlein Purpura (HSP) is an autoimmune disease characterized by IgA deposition in multiple tissues and small vessel walls of the skin, GIT, joints, kidneys and rarely the CNS and lungs.
-The acute and self-limiting disease is a subset of necrotizing vasculitis and is characterized by fibrinoid destruction of vessels and leukocytoclasis.
+HSP is an autoimmune disease characterized by the depositing of IgA in multiple tissues and small vessel walls of the skin, GIT, joints, kidneys, and, rarely, the central nervous system (CNS) and lungs.
+This acute, self-limiting disease is a subset of necrotizing vasculitis and is characterized by fibrinoid destruction of vessels and leukocytoclasis.

 Epidemiology of HSP